nirv-ai/docs/vault/README.md

 - `unless` your application requires access to 0 sensitive data and relies purely on configuration committed to git
 - nirvai maintains a `core` vault application which you can integrate with by adding a vault app to your monorepo
   - all directions that follow assume this is your intent
+  - scope all of your things: every service integrates with the same upstream vault server

 ### REQUIREMENTS

 - if your directory structure does not match below
-- simplify modify the inputs in `# INTERFACE` section
+- modify the inputs in the `# INTERFACE` section that follows
 - [get the scripts from here](https://github.com/nirv-ai/scripts)
   - [add them to your path](../scripts/README.md)
 - [get the configs from here](https://github.com/nirv-ai/configs/vault)